SOLAR-group/TAWOS/README.md

 ## Further Details and Citation Information

 This dataset is described and presented in the paper "**A Versatile Dataset of Agile Open Source Software Projects**" authored by [Vali Tawosi](https://vtawosi.github.io/), [Afnan Al-Subaihin](https://afnan.ws/), [Rebecca Moussa](https://scholar.google.com/citations?user=fdm9f9gAAAAJ&hl=en) and [Federica Sarro](http://www0.cs.ucl.ac.uk/staff/F.Sarro/).
-It is currently under review and the citation information will be made available upon accentance.
+It has been accepted for presentation at the [MSR 2022](https://conf.researchr.org/home/msr-2022) conference and the citation information will be made available soon.

 ## Installation Instructions